DarthMike/darthmike.github.io/source/_posts/2015-05-27-fragmentation.markdown

 ## Bugs

-All software has bugs, this is a fact that any software engineer is acquainted with very early in his career.
-But moving fast means you can’t just wait for releases to be polished; to keep your application compatible, to keep *the 5 star ratings coming*, you need to support a potentially rough OS release from day (or week) 1.
+All software has bugs, this is a fact that every software engineer is acquainted with very early in his career.
+But moving fast means you can’t just wait for platform releases to be polished; to keep your application compatible, to keep *the 5 star ratings coming*, you need to support a potentially rough OS release from day (or week) 1.
 You may even need to provide workarounds in your code to specific bugs in the latest iOS version.

 Again this will lead to more entropy to the code, thus increasing the software rot.